Skip to main content

 • ESCROW_ADDRESS: Your escrow contract address from RegisterAgentModal Step 4

-• EXECUTION_TYPE: "1" (user-executed) or "2" (agent-executed)
+• EXECUTION_TYPE: "1" (user-executed, recommended) or "2" (agent-executed) or "0" (direct)

 • PGP_ARBITER_PUBLIC_KEY: Arbiter's public PGP key from RegisterAgentModal Step 2